sasmlange/tablebase/README.md

 Tablebase
 =============

 Note: If you found a bug please open an issue.
-If not create a discussion
+If not create a discussion.

+All relesses starting at 1.2.4 can be found [here](releases)

 What is Tablebase?
 ------------------------